-How Much Are Marble Countertops?
+How Much Are Marble Countertops in 2025?

-$2,000 - $5,000
+Normal Range: $2,000 - $5,000

 Marble Prices Per Square Foot

 The average cost for marble slab countertops is $60 per square foot but can range from $40 to $100 per square foot.
-Material and installation costs depend on type, grade, size, transportation and more.
+Material and installation costs depend on type, grade, size, transportation, and more.
 For example, certain types of marble are rare, and therefore their cost is higher.

-In general, marble slabs are more popular than marble tiles for countertops because they look cleaner and are easier to maintainā€”after all, fewer grout lines mean less scrubbing for you.
-Unfortunately, this additional luxury also means that marble slabs can be as much as 30% to 50% more expensive than tiles as a result.Ā Ā
+Marble slabs are more popular than marble tiles for countertops because they look cleaner and are easier to maintain—after all, fewer grout lines mean less scrubbing for you.
+However, if you're looking to save money, consider marble tiles, which can be purchased for as little as $7 per square foot.
+Keep in mind that slabs can be as much as 30% to 50% more expensive than tiles.

 Marble Countertop Price Factors

-Along with the type of marble and the style in which itā€™s cut, there are a handful of additional factors that also determine the final cost of this home addition.Ā
+Along with the type of marble and the style in which it’s cut, there are a handful of additional factors that also determine the final cost of this home addition.

-Edge Treatments
+Edge Treatments and Finishing

 Labor

-Unless youā€™re planning to DIY marble countertop installation, youā€™ll also have to factor in the cost of hiring a pro to do it for you.
-The cost of countertop installation like this is usually $35 to $45 per hour and, because projects typically take around 10 hours, that means youā€™ll pay roughly $350 to $450 for the whole service.Ā
+Unless you’re planning to DIY marble countertop installation, you’ll also have to factor in the cost of hiring a local countertop installation pro to do it for you.
+The cost of countertop installation like this is usually $35 to $45 per hour and, because projects typically take around 10 hours, that means you’ll pay roughly $350 to $450 for the whole service.

-ā€œSince the slabs are very heavy, a crew of between two to five people will need to carry the slab during the installation,ā€ says Ezra Laniado, Angi Expert Review Board member and owner of Landmark Construction & Development Group, Inc. ā€œDuring fabrication, they usually utilize a forklift with a special modified extension used to carry stone slabs.
-Because of the amount of strength, specialized tooling, and heavy machinery needed to fabricate a stone countertop, most fabricators charge by the square foot.ā€
+“Since the slabs are very heavy, a crew of between two to five people will need to carry the slab during the installation,” says Ezra Laniado, Angi Expert Review Board member and owner of Landmark Construction & Development Group, Inc. “During fabrication, they usually utilize a forklift with a special modified extension used to carry stone slabs.
+Because of the amount of strength, specialized tooling, and heavy machinery needed to fabricate a stone countertop, most fabricators charge by the square foot.”

 Grading

 All marble is graded on a scale of A to D, with A having the least amount of blemishes or damages and D having the most.
 You can find out a lot about a piece of marble simply by knowing what grade it is, including how much you can expect to pay.
-Hereā€™s a quick breakdown for understanding more at a glance.Ā
+Here’s a quick breakdown for understanding more at a glance.

 Disposal Fees/Waste Removal

 The cost of removing an old countertop is another thing to consider when deciding to install a new one.
-Removal and disposal services can cost anywhere from $100 to $800 for this kind of project.Ā
+Removal and disposal services can cost anywhere from $100 to $800 for this kind of project.

 Marble Countertop Costs by Type